YMCA Youth and Government: Texas

 Texas has both a Youth and Government program serving grades 9 through 12 as well as Junior Youth and Government program for grades 6–8.
 They have several different programs including Legislative, Judicial (Trial Court, Appellate Court, and County Court) State Affairs, Media (Print, Broadcast, Social Media, and Photojournalism), Lobbyists, and Governor's Cabinet.
 There are five district conferences in the fall (Austin, Dallas, Fort Worth, Houston, and Midland) before the state conferences take place in the winter.
 Traditionally the high school conference is at the end of January and the junior high conference is in February.
 Both state conferences take place in Austin with many sections utilizing the Capitol building and other state government offices.

 Virginia

-The Virginia YMCA is a statewide educational organization promoting leadership and civic engagement for teenagers in the Commonwealth.
-Since their founding in 1884, students have participated in programs such as the Model General Assembly, Model Judicial Program, Hi-Y/Tri-Hi-Y/Youth & Government Clubs, and the Williamsburg program.
-These programs provide opportunities for students to have a hands on opportunity to see first-hand the inner workings of the state government.
-Their programs also provide opportunities in community leadership, media literacy, educational voting, and civic activism.
+The Virginia YMCA was a statewide educational organization promoting leadership and civic engagement for teenagers in the Commonwealth.
+Since their founding in 1884, students participated in programs such as the Model General Assembly, Model Judicial Program, Hi-Y/Tri-Hi-Y/Youth & Government Clubs, and the Williamsburg program.
+These programs provided opportunities for students to have a hands-on opportunity to see firsthand the inner workings of the state government.
+Their programs also provided opportunities in community leadership, media literacy, educational voting, and civic activism.
 There are several notable alum of the Virginia YMCA's Youth and Government programs, such as Governor Ralph Northam, Senator Monty Mason, Senator Jill Vogel, Senator Louis Lewis, Delegate Rob Bloxom, Delegate Todd Gilbert, Chief Justice Lemons, Judge Gordon Vincent, and more.
+On December 31, 2024, the Virginia YMCA terminated its Charter with YMCA-USA and rebranded as an independent nonprofit, retaining the same programming detailed above.
+Now, the Virginia Youth Civics and Leadership Association (VaYCLA) continues the work its original founders began in 1871.